|Here is a younger wildebeest who visits on occasion with what appears to be his dad. We call them “Dad & Son.”|

-If we have power tonight and it’s still so hot, we’ll have to sleep upstairs for working aircon.
-But, that’s not the problem.
+If we have power tonight and it’s still so hot, we’ll have to sleep upstairs for a working aircon.
+But that’s not the problem.
 Most likely, we won’t have power.
 As soon as everyone in Marloth Park turns on their aircon, the power goes out.
-There’s just too many people here.
+There are just too many people here.

 We’ve heard that some holidaymakers have left due to the power outages and the heat.
-Whether or not their landlords/property managers have given them any type of refund or credit remains to be seen.
+Whether or not their landlords/property managers have given them any refund or credit remains to be seen.

 |It rained for a few hours today bit not long enough.|

-I suppose all Marloth Park rental agreements should have a clause stating, “It is possible, if not likely, that during your occupancy, the power, Wi-Fi services, and/or water services may be interrupted from time to time.
+I suppose all Marloth Park rental agreements should have a clause stating, “It is possible, if not likely, that during your occupancy, the power, WiFi services, and water services may be interrupted from time to time.
 No refunds will be provided in the event of such occurrences.”

-After all, this is Africa (known as TIA) and stuff happens here which may rarely occur in one’s home country.
-Its the price one pays to partake of the many wonders this continent has to offer, experiences that dreams are made of.
+After all, this is Africa (known as TIA), and stuff happens here which may rarely occur in one’s home country.
+It’s the price one pays to partake of the many wonders this continent offers, experiences that dreams are made of.

-And, as hard as it is right now to sleep and to bear the heat during the days, we have the time to look forward to when the holidaymakers leave and everything is right with the world once again.
+And, as hard as it is right now to sleep and bear the heat during the days, we have the time to look forward to when the holidaymakers leave, and everything is right with the world once again.